The Independent School of Art (ISA)

-The Independent School of Art was an experimental art school that autonomously operated without external resources, accreditation, or a physical site.
+The Independent School of Art was an experimental art school that autonomously operated without grant-funding, academic or artworld affiliations, accreditation, or a physical site.
 Run solely through the labor and efforts of its participants, the school fostered an action-based approach to college-level arts education, a real-world model where students were challenged to determine and create their own artistic realities.
 The school's barter-based tuition system made explicit the social contract between students and teachers and honored their collective labor as a vital form of cultural production.
 Locating nomadically, the school prioritized social over physical architecture, and asked all involved to imagine how their practice might intersect and respond to a larger set of physical situations and cultural possibilities outside the conventions of the artworld.

 From a list of some things the Independent School of Art does or might do:

 Runs completely outside of an institutional framework (no grant-funding, no academic or artworld affiliations).

 Is nomadic, non–site based, must utilize a multiplicity of spaces and thus expands beyond the paradigms embraced by all art schools of developing artists in a series of white cubed studios, classrooms and student/faculty galleries that leads to the larger white cubes of the conventional art world.

 Looks at the education of the artist and the production of art through a multi-disciplinary lens as seminars, workshops and events involve subjects and experts in the fields of math, rhetoric, comedy, cooking, farming, architecture, fashion, sports, spirituality, etc..

 Because the ISA is not dependent on personal economic resources or public funding it is open to a more diverse student population.

 A place where teacher/lecturers can experiment with new ideas and methodologies.